GluuFederation/docs-cb-prod/docs/source/index.md

 To install a Gluu Server with a local instance of Couchbase:

- - Just complete rpm/deb installation, don't run `install.py` yet.
+ - Install the [Gluu Server 4.0](https://gluu.org/docs/ce/4.0/installation-guide/install/) packages, don't run `setup.py` yet.
+ - Start the `gluu-server` service and log in to the Gluu Server chroot
  - Download your preferred [Couchbase package](https://www.couchbase.com/downloads) and save it inside your Gluu Server chroot to `/opt/dist/couchbase`.
- - Move forward with `installl.py` procedure.
+ - Run setup.py to configure the Gluu Server.

 ### Remote installation